Porirua City Council declared a climate change emergency on 26 June, 2019, setting the scene for Council to take a greater emphasis on this issue.

 Check out the Wellington Region Greenhouse Gas Inventory (4.8MB pdf, 152 pages).

-Released in April 2019 report on New Zealand's collective greenhouse gas emissions between 1990 - 2017.
+Released in April 2019, there is a report on New Zealand's collective greenhouse gas emissions between 1990 - 2017.
 For more information, and summary and detailed reports on the findings visit the Ministry for the Environment website.